stephenmurray2/happy-sad-midi/README.md

 # Happy Sad Midi

 Make music... with your face!
 This python code will allow you play chords on an external midi device using facial expressions detected via webcam.
+You can watch a demo [here](https://youtu.be/jLxEoVBBL24).
 Notable details:

 - For computer vision, this uses an (unofficial) pre-built version of OpenCV: [opencv-python](https://pypi.org/project/opencv-python/)
 - Uses a convolutional neural network framework from [TensorFlow](https://www.tensorflow.org/)